jordanshatford/youtube-downloader/README.md

 ### Packages:
 - `client`: A TypeScript API client generated from the OpenAPI specification for the API using [OpenAPI Typescript Codegen](https://github.com/ferdikoomen/openapi-typescript-codegen/blob/master/docs/basic-usage.md).
+- `config`: Common configs shared between other packages and apps in the monorepo.